-Consider Breastfeeding Your Baby for at Least the First Six Months
+Consider Breastfeeding Your Baby for at Least the First 6 Months

 Breast milk can make your baby's immune system stronger.
 This may mean fewer illnesses in first few years.

 Fluid can travel from the back of the throat, up to the ear.
-This happens more often in baby's because of short tubes between throat and ear.
+This happens more often in babies because of short tubes between the throat and ear.
 Keep your baby's head upright when bottle feeding.
-This will let fluid flow down to stomach instead of up to ear.
+This will let fluid flow down to stomach instead of up to the ear.
 Angled bottles may also help.

 Never lay your baby down flat in bed with a bottle.